 A question about SEO (search engine optimization) on Quora stimulated me to write something I have had in my head for a while.
-I hear this one a lot:

 All that said, there are great SEOs and SEO agencies and they have expertise and stay current in a way most in-house marketing staffs cannot.
 But when you hire an agency, they must be managed and you must have in-house staff who understands search.